 - APTT-based testing: This can only be done for unfractionated heparin and relies on the routine APTT.

-- Anti-FXa activity: This is done for unfractionated and fractionated or low molecular weight heparin and DOACs.
+- Anti-Xa activity: This is done for unfractionated and fractionated or low molecular weight heparin and DOACs.
 A standard amount of bovine factor Xa is added to the patient plasma, along with a chromogenic substrate that will be cleaved by factor Xa.
 If factor Xa is inhibited by heparin (through antithrombin), the substrate will not be cleaved.
 Thus the anti-FXa activity is inversely proportional to cleavage of the substrate.
-Results are expressed as FXa inhibitory units (in U/ml), using a drug specific calibrator as a standard.
+Results are expressed as Xa inhibitory units (in U/ml), using a drug specific calibrator as a standard.

 - APTT-based testing: For unfractionated heparin, the target therapeutic range is an APTT that is prolonged 1.5-2.5x normal.